UAE: Will upcoming solar eclipse be visible to residents?

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The event occurs only when the Sun, Earth and Moon are positioned in such a way that the Moon completely obscures the Sun when viewed from Earth.

-Specialists in the field highlight solar eclipses, including hybrid eclipses provide an opportunity for scientists to study the sun's corona (outermost part of the Sun's atmosphere), which is visible during a total solar eclipse.
+Experts in the UAE highlighted that solar eclipses, including hybrid ones, provide an opportunity for scientists to study the Sun's corona (the outermost part of the Sun's atmosphere).

 He explained in a total solar eclipse, the Moon’s shadow can be divided into two sections — the umbra, which is the darkest part where the Sun is fully obscured, causing a period of total darkness called totality; and the penumbra, the outer region where the Sun is partly obscured, resulting in a partial eclipse in nearby regions.